The Meal and Ale the 1940s disco night for rural Aberdeenshire folk

 Getting everything ready for the Meal and Ale

 The barn had to be made ready for the meal and ale.
-The thrashing mill and all the walls and roof would have been brushed down to rid any cobwebs or stew for any surface.
-All straw, hay and corn would be removed and seating used when the traveling thrashing mil visited during the winter months.
+The thrashing mill and all the walls and roof would have been brushed down.
+All the cobwebs or stew for any surface was cleaned away.
+All straw, hay and corn would be removed.
+The seating used when the traveling thrashing mil visited during the winter months was used.
 The barn would be decorated with tree branches seasonal berries and of course the lucky rowan berries and branches.
 The neighbours would all help to get the barn looking its best.

-The food was important as was the entertainment but one of the most discussed features was the drink called the Ale.
+The food was important as was the entertainment.
+One of the most discussed features was the drink called the Ale.
 This was made with recipes handed down from generations of mother s to daughters through time.
-The ingredients used would include stout, lemonade homemade, spices some fruit , oatmeal and of course whisky the exact quantities of each were kept a secret within the host family.
+The ingredients used would include stout, lemonade homemade, spices some fruit , oatmeal and of course whisky.
+The exact quantities of each were kept a secret within the host family.
 All the above was our real inheritance and very much part of each areas cultural identity.

 The Neepers arrive and the entertainment begins

-The night would start at” the back o siven” with the host farmer and his wife welcoming all the guests which included children.
+The night would start at” the back o siven”.
+The host farmer and his wife would welcome all the guests which included children.
 All would find seats around the walls of the barn and the side of the thrashing mill.
 The centre of the barn was where the entertainers did their party piece.
 After about half an hour of people just speaking to each other the individual entertainers would be asked to do their spot.
 There would be a man or a woman who had a good personality who acted as compere for introducing the acts.
 Between each act which also involved children there was time for folk t blether t een inither.
 I suppose there was quite a bit of gossiping took place also.
-The discussions were usually cantered around rural life and the assessment of the local rural skills which were always a source of comment.
+The discussions were usually cantered around rural life.
+Including the assessment of the local rural skills which were always a source of comment.

 Fly time n a blether